 Deciding what is most important to your family is crucial.
 Ask each family member what is important to them in these situations.
 Write those things down so you can remember what each person’s priorities are.
 Print that list out and hang it on the fridge so you see it and check off each thing as you complete or get them.

 Once you know what is most important you will know where to start.
-Is it food, shelter, special medication?
+Is it food, shelter, or special medication?
 What kinds of survival skills do you already have?
 What do you need to learn?

-There are the obvious priorities that you will want to put at the top of your list.
-These include things like a first aid kit, food, water, clothing, and medication.
 When making your budget start with things that are most important.
 Even when prepping there are some “luxury” items that can wait till you have the basics.
 That’s where making your budget comes into play.

 5. Do it Right the First Time